kerl/kerl/README.md

 #### Auto-installing packages

-You can auto-install agner packages listing them in the KERL_AGNER_AUTOINSTALL variable in your $HOME/.kerlrc file, e.g. KERL_AGNER_AUTOINSTALL="erlzmq cowboy"
+You can auto-install agner packages listing them in the KERL_AGNER_AUTOINSTALL variable in your $HOME/.kerlrc file or on the command line, e.g. KERL_AGNER_AUTOINSTALL="erlzmq cowboy"

 #### SASL startup